Configuration

 file_enabled = true

-# Maximum size of the log files before rotation.
+# Maximum size of a single log file before rotation occurs.
+When a log

 retention = "7 days"